 You will not only increase your oral and written abilities in Spanish, you will further your understanding of the cultures of Spanish speakers.
 You will be taught by faculty who use a culture-centered approach to learning.
 They use their expertise gained by living, working, and traveling extensively in Spanish-speaking countries.
-As a Spanish major, you will:
+As a Spanish minor, you will:

 - Study literary texts, periods, theories, and criticism.

 - Deepen your understanding of your own and other cultures, and learn about what connects them.

 - Demonstrate advancement in literary interpretation.

 - Write effectively, using a variety of perspectives, styles, and structures.

 - Learn to articulate orally at an advanced level.

 Admission to Clarke University

 Applicants are considered on an individual basis.
 Apply to Clarke today to begin your journey.

 Program in Pictures